 The man is credited with many pioneering achievements that contributed to the development of the West Coast jazz.
 In 1959, he released an album called “King of Blues,” and it is one of the most successful albums in the history of Jazz.

 This legend, popularly known as Dizzy, was born in South Carolina in 1917 and passed on in New Jersey in 1993.
-He was a skilled composer of songs, and he was also known for his skillful mastery of the trombone.
-In addition, he trained himself in the art of playing these two instruments.
+He was a skilled composer of songs, and he was also known for his skillful mastery of the trumpet and trombone.
+He’s also known for his puffy cheeks and bent trumpet.

 During his career, the man made significant contributions that helped to shape and improve the quality and styling of modern Jazz.
 He gave a new nature of beauty to Jazz, and he also kept on sharpening his talent until he died.

 The adept jazz trumpeter was born in Philadelphia in 1938 and died in New York 1972; he is one of the best trumpet players of all times.
 At the tender age of 15, he entered the world of professional trumpeting and was considered a child genius.
 He learned his skills with Clifford Brown, another famous trumpeter of his days.
 Additionally, he featured in Dizzy Gillespie’s band for one and a half years.

 But his career was marred with drug addiction problems in his later days.
 His personal and family life was badly affected by this behavior, and when it was no longer bearable, his wife killed him by shooting him in the chest.
 This murder brought a short stint of success to an abrupt and sad end.

 The list of successful trumpet players is not complete without mentioning Chesney Henry Baker, Jr. The man was born in Oklahoma in 1929 and died in Amsterdam in 1988 under unclear circumstances that are linked to drugs.
 Many people suspect that he took his life.